Corbett · North-West Highlands

 - Can I bring my dog up Beinn Damh?

-- Is there mobile signal on Beinn Damh?
+- What's mobile reception like on Beinn Damh?

 - No usable signal in the Torridon glen or on the hill; brief EE on the A896 toward Shieldaig and at the Beinn Damh Hotel